Uber weighs next steps after jarring sex assault report

 “Even if you have dashcam footage, it’s hard to get Uber and Lyft to actually look at the footage,” Campbell said.

-Last month, Uber announced it would allow passengers and drivers in Brazil and Mexico to record audio of their rides
+Last month, Uber announced it would allow passengers and drivers in Brazil and Mexico to record audio of their rides.

-A U.S. House committee is looking at legislation designed to reduce the number of sex assaults involving ride-hailing passengers and drivers, U.S. Rep. Peter DeFazio, D-Oregon, chairman of the House Transportation Committee, said Friday in an interview.
+A U.S. House committee is looking at legislation that could reduce the number of sex assaults involving ride-hailing passengers and drivers, U.S. Rep. Peter DeFazio, D-Oregon, chairman of the House Transportation Committee, said Friday.

+The committee has discussed requiring fingerprint background checks, camera monitoring and front license plates for ride-hailing cars in states that don’t have them.
+This would help prevent fake ride-hailing drivers from picking up passengers by making it easier for passengers to check plate numbers against the ones provided by Uber and Lyft, DeFazio said.

 In Eugene, Oregon, fingerprint checks earlier this year by the local police department found about two dozen Uber and Lyft drivers had criminal records that were missed in the companies’ checks, DeFazio said.
 One was a convicted murderer, while another was a registered sex offender, according to The Register-Guard newspaper.
 The city stopped the people from driving for the companies.